 The History of STMA

 In the fall of 2019, plans were begun to expand to include grade six in the fall of 2020.
-Grade seven was added in 2021 and grade eight will be added in 2022.
-Our benefactor, Mr. Luddy, has generously donated a building adjacent to our current high school campus to house our middle school grades.
-This building is currently being renovated to include classrooms, a gym, and a wood shop, just to name a few of the features.
-Projected completion is the winter of 2021.
+STMA grew to a full middle school (grades 6-8) at the beginning of the 2022-2023 academic year.
+Our benefactor, Mr. Luddy, has generously donated a building adjacent to our current high school campus to house our middle school grades and includes classrooms, a gym, and a wood shop, just to name a few of the features.